vanniktech/gradle-code-quality-tools-plugin/README.md

 The philosophy of this plugin is to fail early.
 This means having zero warnings / errors reported from any tools.
 If you're just getting started with this in a large code base you might not be able to achieve this right away in which case you might want to set `failEarly` to `false` and then apply at a finer more granular scope how each tool should behave e.g. `checkstyle { ignoreFailures = false }`.

 Those are all the available configurations - shown with default values and their types.
-More information can be found in the [Java Documentation of the Extension](src/main/groovy/com/vanniktech/code/quality/tools/CodeQualityToolsPluginExtension.groovy).
+More information can be found in the [Kotlin Documentation of the Extension](src/main/kotlin/com/vanniktech/code/quality/tools/CodeQualityToolsPluginExtension.kt) and the respective extensions for designated integrations.

 ```groovy
 codeQualityTools {